bearandhammer/knowledge-vault/obsidian-vault/Detective Case One.md

 Delicate matter!!!
 If `Blutholz` had live in the US postwar it would be bad for political reasons.
 Worse yet, the press will sniff around - scandal!
 Agency wants to avoid - let's find answers before questions roll in.

 Sad piece of info...morning after tomorrow, at the `Olivet Cemetery` , `Michael Slater's` funeral is taking place (he helped create the unit).
-Hit and run -
+Hit and run - gotta be deliberate.

 ***MORNING OF DAY 3 - FUNERAL.***